 - The device which is used to as a speed measuring tool by the police was not properly calibrated;

 - Did the officer use his speed measuring equipment properly?
 These devices require special training, without this training the officer may write invalid reckless driving tickets;

-- Acquiring a copy of the cop’s video footage when the driver was pulled over;
+- Acquiring a copy of the cop’s video footage when the vehicle operator was pulled over;

 - If traveling with passengers, they can be used as witnesses and testify that the driver was driving safely and no time they felt they were in danger;

 - The GPS of the driver’s car.
 If the GPS reading is accurate it can be used to identify the real speed the driver was driving at when the cop pulled him/her over; and